Accused UBS fraudster was trading floor "star"-colleague

 Bertrand gave an unflattering description of Adoboli, who was in charge of training him when he joined the ETFs desk in June 2010.

 "He was quite rough.
 One of the rules he had put in place was that I could not ask the same question twice.
-Quite often when I asked a question he gave me the silent treatment."
+Quite often when I asked a question he gave me the silent treatment," Bertrand said.

 Bertrand, who is French, was asked by the judge whether he could find a better word than "rough" to describe Adoboli's attitude to him.
 "Unfriendly, unpleasant, superior," he replied.

+Bertrand's evidence was in sharp contrast to what the jury had heard from previous witnesses, and from excerpts from Adoboli's performance appraisals, in which he came across as a friendly, approachable team player.

-It was revealed in court documents that Bertrand's fellow traders had given him two nicknames.
-One was "Bateman" in reference to a perceived resemblance with the main character in the film "American Psycho".
-The other was "FFF", an acronym for something rude which the jury were advised not to speculate on.
+Evidence read out in court revealed that Bertrand's fellow traders had given him two nicknames.

+One was "Bateman", in reference to a perceived physical resemblance with the main character in the film "American Psycho".
+The other was "FFF", an acronym for something rude.
+The jury were advised not to speculate on what it might mean.
-Bertrand's description of Adoboli was in sharp contrast to what the jury had heard from previous witnesses, and from excerpts from Adoboli's performance appraisals, in which he came across as friendly, approachable and helpful.

-Bertrand testified that he was unaware of the extent of Adoboli's trading losses until he came into work on September 15, 2011, hours after Adoboli was arrested in the dead of night.

-"I came into the office at around 6:15 ...
-I started logging on but noticed that things were missing on my desk," he said.